tanto30/Syntaxipot/README.md

 # Syntaxipot
-Synatxipot is a low interaction web honeypot
+Syntaxipot is a low interaction web honeypot

 #### Installation:
 *This is written for an installation on windows, if you run